Inserting Coveo Components

 Step 2: Configure Your Coveo Insight Panel Lightning Component in Coveo Cloud

-On the Query Pipelines page of the Coveo Administration Console, select the query pipeline used by your Coveo Insight Panel Lightning Component and access the query pipeline Query Parameters tab (see Manage Query Parameter Rules).
+- On the Query Pipelines page, select the query pipeline used by your Coveo Insight Panel Lightning Component and then in the Action bar, click Edit components.

-context.
-This rule allows the Coveo Insight Panel Lightning Component to display items that are relevant to the current Salesforce object before a query has been sent.
+contextobject.
+This rule allows the Coveo Insight Panel Lightning Component to display items that are relevant to the current Salesforce object before a query is sent.

-In the Add a Rule With Code dialog, in the form editor box, enter a rule that uses the record fields defined earlier.
+On the Add a Rule With Code subpage, enter a rule that uses the record fields defined in Step 1.

 Case_Description, then the rule will look like this: